Milton Bradley (baseball): Seattle Mariners (2010–2011)

 Bradley was part of a flurry of offseason moves by the Mariners in hopes of returning to the playoffs, having not reached the postseason since 2001.
 On May 4, 2010, he removed himself from a game, without permission, and left the stadium after an "angry exchange" with Mariners manager Don Wakamatsu after Bradley struck out with the bases loaded.
 The Mariners placed Bradley on the restricted list on May 6, and activated Bradley from the restricted list on May 19.
 He ended the season on the DL after having been placed there on July 31, retroactive to July 27, prior to arthroscopic surgery on his right knee to repair a lateral meniscus tear on August 17.
 He finished the 2010 season batting .205, with eight home runs and 29 RBIs over 73 games played.

-On May 9, 2011, the Mariners designated Bradley for assignment after starting the 2011 season hitting .218 with two home runs and 13 RBI in 28 games.
+On May 9, 2011, the Mariners designated Bradley for assignment after starting the 2011 season hitting .218 with two home runs and 13 RBIs in 28 games.
 Reportedly, the Mariners lost patience with Bradley due to his performance in a series against the White Sox.
 In the first game, he was ejected for arguing balls and strikes in the eighth inning, preventing the Mariners from putting in a pinch-runner due to not having enough available players.
 In the second game, he was booed for not hustling after several balls hit his way.
 In the final game, he made a poor throw that led to two White Sox runs.
 The Mariners released Bradley on May 16.